Perlenjaeger/3d-print-thumbnailer/README.md

 ## Dependencies

-* `3mf.thumbnailer`, `gcode.thumbnailer` and `fusion.thumbnailer` require nothing but Python 3.
+* `3mf.thumbnailer`, `gcode.thumbnailer`, `fusion.thumbnailer` and `FreeCAD.thumbnailer` require nothing but Python 3.
 They load the thumbnail included in the file.
 * `stlscad.thumbnailer` requires `Xvfb`, `openscad` and `ImageMagick` installed to render and convert files.
 * `blender.thumbnailer` requires Blender to be installed.